understandable-machine-intelligence-lab/Quantus/README.md

 quantus.available_metrics
 ````

-See more examples and use cases in the `/tutorials` folder.
+More examples are located in the `/tutorials` folder.
 For example

 * Compare explanation methods on different evaluation criteria (check out: `/tutorials/basic_example_all_metrics.ipynb`)
-* Measure sensitivity of hyperparameter choice (check out: `/tutorials/hyperparameter_sensitivity.ipynb`)
+* Measure sensitivity of hyperparameter choice (check out: `/tutorials/sensitivity_parameterisation.ipynb`)
-* Understand how sensitivity of explanations change when a model is learning (check out: `/tutorials/model_training_explanation_sensitvitiy.ipynb`)
+* Understand how sensitivity of explanations change when a model is learning (check out: `/tutorials/model_training_explanation_robustness.ipynb`)
 <!--* Investigate to what extent metrics belonging to the same category score explanations similarly (check out: `/tutorials/category_reliability.ipynb`)-->

 ... and more.